A Note From Brad Micklin

 Is Your Partner a Narcissist?

 Psychologists define narcissists as people who lack empathy, and never hold themselves accountable for their actions.
 They orchestrate their world to make them the center of attention.
-Soon enough, their partners realize that they’re only serving the narcissist, and receiving nothing in return.
+In some cases, you may be inadvertently enabling the bad behavior by modifying your life so you don’t upset this emotionally volatile person.

 - Conversations are all about your partner.
 Your views and feelings are rarely heard.
 When you do get a word in, your comments may be dismissed, ignored or redirected if they’re not in agreement with your partner.